Bogala/langton-ant-dojo/STEP_5.md

 * over any amount of time
 * cancellable and lazy

 What is RxJS ?
-Observables and functions to create and compose Observables, also knwown as "Lodash for async".
+It contains Observables and functions to create and compose Observables, also known as "Lodash for async".
-RxJS combines the Observer pattern with the Iterator pattern and functional programming with collections to fill the need for an ideal way of managing sequences of events.
+RxJS combines the Observer and Iterator patterns, functional programming and collections in an ideal way to manage sequences of events.

 ![](http://reactivex.io/assets/operators/legend.png)